danboyce92/BandBountyRebuild/README.md

 Before deploying decide on what variables need to be public / which ones need to be accessed by frontend I need a way to convert all wei balances into eth (This can probably be done in front end)

+Make a getter page and turn all public variables into private

 Once those are resolved move on to Front-end.